 The Computer History Museum offers an immersive journey into the origins of computers and the impact they have on our modern culture.
 There are more than 1,000 artifacts, videos, tours and exhibits to take you through history of computing – from ancient times through today’s online world.
 This was a great pit stop (we only spent about an hour) to wander through, and reminds kids that computers haven’t always been the sleek, slim, high-tech tablets and gadgets they get to tote around today.

 The museum is located in the heart of Silicon Valley in Mountain View.
-Admission is $15 for adults, kids 12 and under are FREE.

 The Tech Museum of Innovation